JMB-Scripts/SAXS-EOM-FULL-ATOM/README.md

 Convert EOM output to a full atom PDB files

 ## Features
-EOMv3.0 genrates cif that you can convert to full atom pdb files :
+EOM v3.xx generates cif files that you can convert to full atom pdb files :

 1 - Converts CIF files to PDB format using Open Babel.